Pacific plate

-The Pacific Plate is an oceanic tectonic plate that lies beneath the Pacific Ocean.
+The Pacific plate is an oceanic tectonic plate that lies beneath the Pacific Ocean.
 At 103 e6km2, it is the largest tectonic plate.

-The plate first came into existence 190 million years ago, at the triple junction between the Farallon, Phoenix, and Izanagi Plates.
-The Pacific Plate subsequently grew to where it underlies most of the Pacific Ocean basin.
-This reduced the Farallon Plate to a few remnants along the west coast of North America and the Phoenix Plate to a small remnant near the Drake Passage, and destroyed the Izanagi Plate by subduction under Asia.
+The plate first came into existence as a microplate 190 million years ago, at the triple junction between the Farallon, Phoenix, and Izanagi plates.
+The Pacific plate subsequently grew to where it underlies most of the Pacific Ocean basin.
+This reduced the Farallon plate to a few remnants along the west coast of the Americas and the Phoenix plate to a small remnant near the Drake Passage, and destroyed the Izanagi plate by subduction under Asia.

-The Pacific Plate contains an interior hot spot forming the Hawaiian Islands.
+The Pacific plate contains an interior hot spot forming the Hawaiian Islands.

 Boundaries

-The north-eastern side is a divergent boundary with the Explorer Plate, the Juan de Fuca Plate and the Gorda Plate forming respectively the Explorer Ridge, the Juan de Fuca Ridge and the Gorda Ridge.
-In the middle of the eastern side is a transform boundary with the North American Plate along the San Andreas Fault, and a boundary with the Cocos Plate.
-The south-eastern side is a divergent boundary with the Nazca Plate forming the East Pacific Rise.
+The north-eastern side is a divergent boundary with the Explorer plate, the Juan de Fuca plate and the Gorda plate forming respectively the Explorer Ridge, the Juan de Fuca Ridge and the Gorda Ridge.
+In the middle of the eastern side is a transform boundary with the North American plate along the San Andreas Fault, and a divergent boundary with the Cocos plate.
+The south-eastern side is a divergent boundary with the Nazca plate forming the East Pacific Rise.

-The southern side is a divergent boundary with the Antarctic Plate forming the Pacific–Antarctic Ridge.
+The southern side is a divergent boundary with the Antarctic plate forming the Pacific–Antarctic Ridge.

-The western side is bounded by the Okhotsk Plate at the Kuril–Kamchatka Trench and the Japan Trench.
-The plate forms a convergent boundary by subducting under the Philippine Sea Plate creating the Mariana Trench, has a transform boundary with the Caroline Plate, and has a collision boundary with the North Bismarck Plate.
+The western side is bounded by the Okhotsk plate at the Kuril–Kamchatka Trench and the Japan Trench.
+The plate forms a convergent boundary by subducting under the Philippine Sea plate creating the Mariana Trench, has a transform boundary with the Caroline plate, and has a collision boundary with the North Bismarck plate.

-In the south-west, the Pacific Plate has a complex but generally convergent boundary with the Indo-Australian Plate, subducting under it north of New Zealand forming the Tonga Trench and the Kermadec Trench.
-The Alpine Fault marks a transform boundary between the two plates, and further south the Indo-Australian Plate subducts under the Pacific Plate forming the Puysegur Trench.
+In the south-west, the Pacific plate has a complex but generally convergent boundary with the Indo-Australian plate, subducting under it north of New Zealand forming the Tonga Trench and the Kermadec Trench.
+The Alpine Fault marks a transform boundary between the two plates, and further south the Indo-Australian plate subducts under the Pacific plate forming the Puysegur Trench.
 The southern part of Zealandia, which is to the east of this boundary, is the plate's largest block of continental crust.
-Hillis and Müller are reported to consider the Bird's Head Plate to be moving in unison with the Pacific Plate, but Bird considers them to be unconnected.
+Hillis and Müller are reported to consider the Bird's Head plate to be moving in unison with the Pacific plate, but Bird considers them to be unconnected.

-The northern side is a convergent boundary subducting under the North American Plate forming the Aleutian Trench and the corresponding Aleutian Islands.
+The northern side is a convergent boundary subducting under the North American plate forming the Aleutian Trench and the corresponding Aleutian Islands (see also: Aleutian Arc).